Pupil eligibility

 4, 5 |

 Maths interventions delivered across school Mastering number embedded in EYFS and KS1.
-Staff across school are involved in the Embedding Mastery Programme – working with the Great North Maths Hub.
-A member of the SLT is involved in Maths Specialist Role.
+Mastering Number introduced in Key Stage Two.
+Staff across school are involved in Maths Lead Programme working with the Great North Maths Hub.
+A member of the SLT has the Maths Specialist Role.

 |

 This is a DfE funded programme that aims to secure firm foundations in the development of good number sense for all children.
-In EY/KS1, the focus is additive reasoning
+In EY/KS1/KS2, the focus is additive reasoning.

 4, 5 |